JasonLi-9933/jbook-lerna/packages/cli/README.md

 # Jbook

-This is and interactive coding environment.
+This is an interactive coding environment.
 You can write Javascript, import any NPM modules and see it executed, and write comprehensive documentation using markdown.

 - Click any text cell (including this one) to edit it